juliandunn/fourthcoffee/README.md

 ------------

 ### Platforms
-This has only been test on:

-* Windows 2012R2
+This has only been tested on Windows Server 2012R2 as it is the only one that has a version of PowerShell 4.0 out-of-the-box.

 ### Cookbooks

 * dsc
 * iis
 * windows

 Recipes
 -------